AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

 ## Sync status

-The Sync status panel reports the number of products that have been synced within the last three hours.
-If you make infrequent updates to your catalog, this value will frequently be zero.
-Press the Refresh button to refresh the count.
+The _[!UICONTROL Sync]_ status panel reports the number of products that have been synced within the last three hours.
+If you make infrequent updates to your catalog, this value is frequently zero.
+Click **[!UICONTROL Refresh]** to refresh the count.

 ## Product count